neelguha/cs221_final_project/README.md

 1. python multi_user_classification.py

-Runs binary classification on all users and reports the micro/macro precision/recall.
+Runs multiclass classification on all users and reports the micro/macro precision/recall.
 Adjusting flags in the script control which model (Naive Bayes, etc) is used.

 2. python multi_baseline.py